Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 1) THE AMAZING ADVENTURES OF SPIDER-MAN

 The Amazing Adventures of Spider-Man is a hugely popular ride that boasts “high-definition animation, high-tech 3-D glasses and encompasses 1.5 acres including a virtual 400 foot free-fall experience.”
 I don’t know if it’s because we’re not huge comic fans, or because it was just too loud and jarring, but none of us liked this ride very much.
 I know we’re in the minority here, however, as it’s considered one of the most popular theme park rides ever.
 Children must be 40” to ride this, and an adult companion is required for those under 48”.
-UPDATE: I’m happy to note that both boys (now ages 14 and 16) liked this ride a lot more this time around, and they went on it multiple times.
+UPDATE: Both boys, now 16 and 18, like this ride a lot now, and they went on it multiple times.
 Another plus is that despite its popularity, the lines were never too long, especially when going as a Single Rider.

 2) JURASSIC PARK RIVER ADVENTURE